 Some of them were found by professional archeologists.
 They spent years looking for clues and planning their expeditions.
 But some of these discoveries were unexpected.
 In this article, I will tell you about five treasures that were discovered in Ireland by chance.

 This hoard consists of a gold lunula and two coin-sized gold disks.
 A Lunula is a type of jewelry that was common during the Early Bronze Age.
 It is flat and looks like a crescent moon.

-This treasure was discovered by a man named Hubert Lannon who was cutting turf at Coggalbeg, Ireland.
+This treasure was discovered by a man named Hubert Lannon who was cutting turf at Coggalbeg, Roscommon.
 In March 1945, Hubert spotted a weird object buried in the ground.
 He kept it to himself for two years.

 Then, for some reason, he decided to hand it over to a pharmacist who placed it in a safe.
 This treasure was forgotten for nearly 50 years until robbers broke into the pharmacy and stole the safe.
 The Irish police arrested them and found out that the robbers dumbed the treasure in a rubbish skip in Dublin!